The Best Degrees for Generation Z

 Growing up in an environmentally conscious culture, this generation is also concerned with clean environments and sustainable and renewable energy, which are high in job growth and median salary.
 In fact Wind Turbine Technician has a job growth rating of 96% between 2016 – 2026 according to the Bureau of Labor Statistics.
 This is, by far, one of the fastest growing careers in the U.S.

-Best Degrees and Jobs for Generation Z
+The Best Degrees for Generation Z

 Careers in Game Design combine creativity with technical skills and a love of gaming.
 Those passionate about gaming can choose from three disciplines – game artist, game designer and game programmer.
 Regardless of the focus, game design degree programs help students develop skills needed to keep up with the gaming industry’s rapidly evolving trends, technologies, and platforms.
 Students also develop strong problem-solving and team-building skills – both necessary in the field with a strong focus on collaborative work.

 Video Game Design degree programs include courses in game theory, game planning and strategy, storytelling and storyboarding, game design project management, and creative content writing.

 The degree programs prepare graduates for careers such as video game developer, video game artist, digital media specialist, and interactive media developer.
 The U.S. Department of Labor anticipates a 30 percent increase in job growth in the game design field, making it among the fastest growing careers in the nation.

 With mobile devices and applications changing the way people do business, communicate and access entertainment and news, mobile application developers have become one of the most demanded – and fastest growing – IT career paths.
 App developers write programs inside a mobile development environment using one of several platforms and programming languages.
 Businesses seek developers who can develop mobile applications for multiple platforms at once, allowing them greater market penetration and a greater return on investment.

 To prepare for a career in app development, students can complete bachelor’s degrees in software engineering, mobile computing, computer science, or mobile application development.

 Degree programs feature courses in mobile media design, mobile application programming, app deployment and marketing.
 According to the Bureau of Labor Statistics, the software development career field is expected to grow faster than average with a projected job growth of 24 percent by 2026.

 Web developers build web-based applications and web pages found on the Internet.
 Web developers collect or create web content, plan website layout, code web pages and test websites for optimum performance and user experience.

 To prepare for a career in web development, students should complete a bachelor’s degree program in web design, web development, software engineering, or a related field.
 Web developers must be fluent in programming languages.

 Those seeking greater earning potential also complete training in database systems such as IBM, Oracle, Microsoft SQL Server, and MySQL.
 In addition to technical knowledge, degree programs also help students develop creativity and communication and team-building skills.
 According to the Bureau of Labor Statistics, the employment of web developers is projected to grow 15 percent by 2026, faster than the average for all occupations.

 As consumers become more sophisticated, marketing has evolved to help reach target audiences with the correct message.
 This includes, Social Media Marketing, which uses LinkedIn, Twitter and Facebook, among others, to promote brands, products and businesses.
 With more than a billion users worldwide, social media networks provide unparalleled access to consumers.
 Social media marketers must possess social media proficiency, creativity, problem-solving skills, superior communication skills, and technological expertise.

-Marketing Colleges Rankings, and Marketing Degree and Career Information:
+College Rankings, Marketing Degree and Career Information:

-- Best Online Marketing Degrees
+- The Best Online Marketing Degrees

 - Marketing Degrees and Careers

 Translators offer important skills in an increasingly globalized world.
 Translating and interpreting are sough-after skills in a range of settings, such as healthcare, public service, government, businesses, diplomacy, and schools.
 Translators also may work as localizers who use technical knowledge, linguistic and cultural to adapt Internet content and programs for different markets.
 Through the use of new technologies and the Internet, translators and interpreters can work from anywhere in the world for international companies.
 Translators often work via email, telephone or remotely via video.

 Translation Colleges Ranking:

 Computer animators design animations for a host of mediums, including video games, mobile apps, websites, TV and film.
 Ideal for technically inclined artists, a career in computer animation and graphic design combines animation software, cutting-edge digital animation techniques and traditional art concepts.

 Careers often require at least a bachelor’s degree in computer animation, fine arts, graphic design, multimedia design, or a related field.
 Students also should develop a demo reel or portfolio and possess fluency in Adobe programs, animation programs, mathematics, writing and fine arts concepts.
 The Bureau of Labor Statistics expects the employment of multimedia artists and animators to grow by 8 percent by 2026.

 Computer scientists combine creativity and research skills to improve or invent information systems.
 A bachelor’s degree is required for entry-level careers in computer science.
 With a master’s degree in computer science, systems analysis, computer information systems, or a related field, graduates can find careers in business and academia.

 - The Best Online Computer Science Degree Programs

-- 25 Best Artificial Intelligence Colleges
+- The Best Artificial Intelligence Colleges

-- Best Robotics Colleges
+- The Best Robotics Colleges

 With an in-depth understanding of cyber security threats, countermeasures and technologies, IT Security Specialists ensure secure computer systems.
 Their tasks include educating employees on data security, monitoring and protecting against network breaches, responding to cyber attacks, and installing and configuring security software to prevent attacks.

 College Rankings, Degree and Career Information:

-- 15 Best IT Security Colleges Online
+- The 15 Best IT Security Colleges Online

 - Jobs in Information Assurance and Cyber Security